aaronpk/spiderpig/README.md

 ./spider.js example.com
 ```

 This will crawl example.com, look for any links in &lt;a&gt; tags, and download all pages it finds to a folder called "example.com".

-This does not download CSS files, JS or images, unless they are linked to in &lt;a&gt; tags.
+It will also find images, Javascript and CSS files that are linked from any HTML pages or even other CSS files.
+However any content loaded via Javascript won't be discovered by the script.

 ## License